About This Site…

 - Fit easily with the overall theme of aligning and integrating the behavioural sciences around a core of the Gravesian approach and similar or linked models

-- Pique my interest sufficiently for me to scour both the breadth and depth of research into the topic area and keep up with new research into it
+- Have piqued my interest sufficiently for me to have scoured both the breadth and depth of research into the topic area

 Thus, for example, with regard to how and why we conform and obey, the work of social psychologists such as Solomon Asch and Stanely Milgram is referenced on many occasions because which vMEMES are dominating our selfplex clearly impact significantly on how likely we are to conform and obey.
 However, relatively little is said about James Gibson, brilliant as his work is, because his theory of perceptual development appears to be only marginally impacted by values.